-A second important restriction is a final Department of Labor (DOL) rule published by the Trump administration on January 14, 2021.
-Three courts blocked an "interim final" rule and the final rule was modified from the original but still retains the goal of pricing out of the U.S. labor market employment-based immigrants and H-1B visa holders.
+Another important restriction was a final Department of Labor (DOL) rule published by the Trump administration on January 14, 2021.
+Three courts blocked an "interim final" rule and the final rule was modified from the original but still retained the goal of pricing out of the U.S. labor market employment-based immigrants and H-1B visa holders.
 "The revisions to the rule don't change the fact that it still fails to do what the law requires-to reflect the actual, prevailing wage for workers in that geographical area doing similar work," said Kevin Miner, a partner at Fragomen.
-11
+10